These are Not Your Father’s Video Games

 Violent Video Games

-An interesting symbiosis exists between the Video Game industry and the Military Industrial Complex.
+There is an interesting symbiosis between the Video Game industry and the Military-Industrial Complex.

 Regardless of how focused a “pilot” may be, the experience never loses a simulated feeling.
-You don’t look up from the instrument panel of a real aircraft and see people standing by a water cooler, for example.
+You don’t look up from the instrument panel of a real aircraft and see people standing by a water cooler, for example, and there are generally no phones ringing in a real cockpit.
 Plus, a real pilot can’t put a flight “on hold” until the next morning.

 Some of this stuff makes World of Warcraft look like Mario Brothers by comparison.